TIPS FOR SPOKEN TESTIMONY

 Close your spoken comments by thanking the committee for the opportunity to address them.

-Telling personal stories and sharing experiences can be more effective than all the data and graphs in the world.
+• Focus on personal stories and shared experiences.
+These can be much more effective than all the data and graphs in the world.

-You generally have less than three minutes to get your message across.
+• Keep it short.
+You often have just three minutes to get your message across.
 Limiting your focus to one or two main points for your testimony is best.

 Include your name and where you live in the first sentence, as well the position you’re taking (support/oppose/neither for nor against) and the name and number of the bill.
 If you are part of a group like a Lake Association, Land Trust or Alliance, or you volunteer for a lake group or relevant town committee, be sure to include that in your introduction.